kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 * ``inspire`` section contains the settings for importing INSPIRE coverage:

-  * ``metadata_url`` - If set to non empty string, then the importing coverage will be marked as INSPIRE coverage, see more details :ref:`here <petascope-make_inspire_coverage>`.
+  * ``metadata_url`` - If set to non-empty string, then the importing coverage will be marked as INSPIRE coverage, see more details :ref:`here <petascope-make_inspire_coverage>`.
 If set to empty string or omitted, then the coverage will be updated as non-INSPIRE coverage.

 recipe section